Here’s everything you need to know about visiting Burg Eltz – a Castle that’s so stunning that it will make your eyes pop.

 Brace yourself, I’m about to tell you about the most magical medieval castle that will transport you to the world of fairytales – Burg Eltz.

 Burg Eltz is Germany’s iconic medieval castle that is more than 850 years old.
-Did I mention that it was an inspiration for one of Disney castles?
+Did I mention that it was an inspiration for one of Disney’s castles?
 A blueprint of this castle was actually used for Disney’s Cinderella movie.
-It is dreamy, romantic and serene, and that’s not even the best part.
+It is dreamy, romantic, and serene, and that’s not even the best part.

 The best part about Burg Eltz is the abundance of natural beauty around it.
 The Eltz Castle is surrounded by nature and there is the Elzbach river that’s next to it.
 There is a forest around it that’s hilly.
 You have to take a little hiking path through the forest from the parking place to reach here.

-I have been living in Germany since the last five years.
-The countries is known for it’s stunning medieval castles and for me Burg Eltz is the best of all.
+I have been living in Germany for the last five years.
+The country is known for its stunning medieval castles and for me Burg Eltz is the best of all.

 Fun fact: an image of the castle was on the old 500 Deutsche Mark note.
 I wish I could hold one right now in my hands.